baconchaney/woocommerce-gift-options/README.md

 ## Changelog
 **v1.0.0**
 - Initial release

-## To Do
+**v1.1.0**
-- Add in string translation options
+- Converted labels to translation friendly strings
+- Changed default behaviour for products that allow gift wrapping by default (no charge) to show the message fields on page load.

+## To Do/requests
-- Add in the ability to add gift options when creating a new order via the Woocommerce order admin screen
+- Add in the ability to add gift options when creating a new order via the Woocommerce order admin screen.
+- Add in an option to generate a packing slip (show gift wrapping message and hide prices for products).